-Snug Harbor offers four 90-minute outdoor tour varieties: New York Chinese Scholar’s Garden, Wetlands, Snug Harbor Pastoral Grounds and Gardens, and Snug Harbor Heritage Farm.
+Snug Harbor offers several 90-minute outdoor tour varieties: New York Chinese Scholar’s Garden, Historical Buildings, Wetlands, Pastoral Grounds and Gardens, Heritage Farm, and NYC Compost Project.

 Each tour may be paired with a workshop (see below) accompanied by insightful preparation materials, an on-site activity, and post-visit assessment exercises.
 Most classes can be scaled from pre-Kindergarten to high school.
 All classes are taught in accordance with CCSS and NGSS.

 We can also bring the Snug Harbor Education experience to you!
 We can work with you to develop a learning series with on-site and in-class components, or a completely in-class package.
 We also have life science classes available for after-school and Universal Pre-K in-class programming.

 Please let us know how our resources can support your curriculum.

 – Classes are encouraged to bring lunch, but please bring trash bags.
 Tours do not break for lunch.